Adele Swears & Brings George Michael Tribute Performance To Abrupt Halt To Start Over: Watch

 An ambulance arrived at Michael’s home on Christmas afternoon in Oxfordshire, England, and just hours after his untimely death.

 Michael sadly dealt with drug issues throughout his life.
 He was arrested for possession of Class C drugs in 2006, and plead guilty to driving unfit as a result of drugs in 2007.
 After his arrest, Michael was banned from driving for two years.
 In 2008, he was, once again arrested for possession after admitting that the majority of his problem was with cannabis.
 The issues continued in 2010 with when he was arrested for being unfit to drive through drugs.
 He spent four weeks in prison later that year, and was banned from driving for five years.
 Michael reportedly came out as gay after being arrested on charges of lewd conduct in a men’s room in Beverly Hills, Calif, as reported by the New York Times.
+The singing legend will truly be missed.

 ‘HollywoodLifers, wha did you think of Katy and Orlando?
 Tell us below!